makew0rld/md2gemini/README.md

     like the asterisks for bold and italics, as well as inline HTML.

     strip_html: Strip all inline and block HTML from Markdown.

+    base_url: All links starting with a slash will have this URL prepended to them.
     """
 ```